Sirage7474/RagePack/HackPack/SubGhz/README.md

 A powerful toolkit for Sub-GHz signal testing, analysis, and exploitation.

-## ⚠️ FOR EDUCATIONAL AND SECURITY TESTING PURPOSES ONLY!
-DO NOT USE FOR ILLEGAL ACTIVITIES!
+## ⚠️ AUTHORS ARE NOT RESPONSIBLE FOR ANY UNAUTH ORIZED USE!